Exotropia is a common form of strabismus characterized by an outward eye turn, away from the nose.

 The eye turn can be present only sometimes during a conversation— presenting as lack of eye contact and causing the person to appear as if he is distracted or not interested in the conversation.

-If you suspect that your child is suffering from an eye turn, schedule an eye exam as it is important to seek attention to diagnose and treat the condition as early as possible.
+If you suspect that your child is suffering from an eye turn, schedule an eye exam as it is important to diagnose and treat the condition as early as possible.

-The early the condition is diagnosed, the early your child can begin a personalized vision therapy program and be on their way to improved binocular vision.
+The earlier the condition is diagnosed, the earlier your child can begin a personalized vision therapy program and be on their way to improved binocular vision.